hagaram/rethinkdb-docker-cpu-fix/README.md

 # rethinkdb-docker-cpu-fix

+**This repo is archived as the official release already fixed the issue.**

 This repository contains Dockerfile to build docker image compatible with projects listed below.
 It is based on original work of people mentioned on the sites below - with my modifications and aditions.
 It can be easily modified for standalone rethinkdb setup without K8S.

 https://github.com/helm/charts/tree/master/stable/rethinkdb